Serena Williams pulls off huge comeback at French Open

 Of the 159 points played in the match, that could have been the most important.

 There was simply no stopping Williams afterward, roars of delight and fist pumps confirming the shift.
-Barty, meanwhile, was rattled and never regained her form of the first set.
+Barty, meanwhile, was rattled and the 22-year-old never regained her form of the first set.

-In the final two sets, Williams compiled 25 winners and 24 unforced errors.
+In the final two sets Williams, whose next foe is 11th seed Julia Goerges, compiled 25 winners and 24 unforced errors.

+"I think she's not quite at the level she was when she was at her best, but that's normal," Barty said.
+"But her level when she's not quite on her best is still bloody good."

 Stunning comebacks